Tell us if this process sounds familiar.

 If you don’t need these sorts of things on your cruise, then look for an older ship to get a much cheaper cruise.

-It’s difficult to compare apples to apples as different ships sail out of different ports at different times, but take a look at the fares we found below.
+It’s difficult to compare apples to apples as different ships sail out of different ports at different times, but we found two similar cruises to compare.
 The first shows the rate you’ll pay for a 5-day cruise aboard the Oasis of the Seas — among the newest in Royal Caribbean’s fleet.
+It comes out to $711.50 per person for a cruise departing in September.

-Compare this rate with a 5-day cruise aboard Royal Caribbean’s Vision of the Seas — an older ship that first sailed in 1998.
+Compare this rate with a 5-day cruise in November aboard Royal Caribbean’s Vision of the Seas — an older ship that first sailed in 1998.
 Again, it’s not a direct comparison due to the time of year and the departure port, but the major difference here is the ship you sail.
+This trip costs just $329 per person.
 Sailing aboard the older vessel costs less than half per person of sailing aboard the newer Anthem of the Seas.

 While not every cruise line does it, many (including Carnival) will charge you different amounts for the same class of room in different locations of the ship.
 For example, a room on a higher deck will cost more than one on a lower deck.
 Through years and years of bookings, the cruise lines know which rooms are most desirable and charge accordingly.